DemonMartin/scrappey-wrapper/readme.md

         console.log('GET Request Result:', getRequestResult);

         // Make a POST request
-        const postData = { username: 'user123', password: 'pass456' };
+        // This all under the same session ID, so you don't need to pass cookies again const postData = { username: 'user123', password: 'pass456' };
         const postRequestOptions = {
             url: 'https://reqres.in/api/users',